museofficial/muse/README.md

 </p>

 > [!WARNING]
-> [@codetheweb](https://github.com/codetheweb) (me) is no longer the primary maintainer of Muse. **If you use the Docker image, update your image source to `ghcr.io/museofficial/muse`.** We are currently publishing new releases to both `ghcr.io/museofficial/muse` and `codetheweb/muse`, but this may change in the future.
+> I ([@codetheweb](https://github.com/codetheweb)) am no longer the primary maintainer of Muse. **If you use the Docker image, update your image source to `ghcr.io/museofficial/muse`.** We are currently publishing new releases to both `ghcr.io/museofficial/muse` and `codetheweb/muse`, but this may change in the future.
 > Thank you to all the people who stepped up to help maintain Muse!

 ------